 A typical bottom-fired reformer is shown in Figure 3.
 The burners are located at the floor level and, in essence, the firing arrangement is opposite of a top-fired unit.
 The flue gas is extracted from the top.
+Bottom-fired reformers are typically cylindrical rather than box-type.

-Main features of a bottom-fired furnace include:
+The main features of a bottom-fired furnace include: